 The main ethical issue with antenatal genetic testing goes back to the principle of respect for autonomy.

 As we have seen, it is generally accepted that individuals should be allowed to choose whether or not they have diagnostic tests especially those that may indicate potentially serious conditions.
 While there may be temptations on the part of healthcare professionals to test for conditions without explicit and voluntarily given informed consent, such temptations are usually deemed unacceptably paternalistic.

 While there are those who argue that we need information about any genetic disorders that might be available to make an informed choice, in general the individual's right to autonomy and the legal framework that enshrines this right, upholds the individual's right to refuse any medical testing or treatment, even if this refusal is viewed as unwise by others.

 However, genetic testing in pregnancy is a bit different.
-It can be argued that making these tests routine or even offering them to specific groups of women means that the nature of the consent given is very different from the 'opt in' test most of us would experience when deciding to have a genetic test.
+It can be argued that making these tests routine or even offering them to specific groups of individuals means that the nature of the consent given is very different from the 'opt in' test most of us would experience when deciding to have a genetic test.

+Activity 2

 What's wrong with routine antenatal testing for Down's Syndrome?
-Read the blog at the link below and answer the questions that follow: blog.law.manchester.ac.uk/routine-antenatal-testing-for-downs-syndrome/.
+Read the blog at the link below and answer the questions that follow: blog.law.manchester.ac.uk/routine-

 Are you convinced by the argument that routine tests are coercive?
 Why/why not?
-Do you think that routine testing for Down's syndrome is ethically justifiable?
-Explain and defend your answer.
+Do you think that routine testing for Down's Syndrome is ethically justifiable?
+Explain and defend your answer. •

-It has been argued that where genetic disorders in fetuses are non-treatable and unlikely to render a child's life unworthwhile (i.e. dominated by suffering) then the information gained by antenatal testing is only useful for the potential parents - it cannot be used to prevent harm to the resultant child.
+Activity 2, continued It has been argued that where genetic disorders in fetuses are non-treatable and unlikely to render a child's life unworthwhile (i.e. dominated by suffering) then the information gained by antenatal testing is only useful for the potential parents - it cannot be used to prevent harm to the resultant child.
 As a result, it is argued that antenatal testing of this kind should not be routine but opt-in and require the same kind of voluntary consent as other genetic tests that provide useful information for adults.
 Do you agree?
 Why/why not?
-There are now some new cheap and accurate blood tests for Down's that are currently available privately and likely to be available soon as part of NHS care .
-Because the blood test, unlike amniocentesis, does not carry a risk of miscarriage it has been argued that this blood test will be even harder to refuse than the current routine test for Down's and thus making this new test routine will be highly problematic.
-What do you think about this?